Genrep-Software/style-guides/c++/cppguide.md

-When commenting constructors and destructors, remember that the person reading your code knows what constructors and destructors are for, so comments that just say something like \"destroys this object\" are not useful.
+When commenting constructors and destructors, remember that the person reading your code knows what constructors and destructors are for, so comments that just say something like "destroys this object" are not useful.
 Document what constructors do with their arguments (for example, if they take ownership of pointers), and what cleanup the destructor does.
 If this is trivial, just skip the comment.
 It is quite common for